fknfilewalker/imoguizmo/README.md

 ```
 ### Note
 Use `#define IMOGUIZMO_RIGHT_HANDED` in case you are using a right handed coordinate system, otherwise left handed is used.
+Use `#define IMOGUIZMO_Z_UP` in case your coordinate system has the z axis point up, otherwise y is used.

 Drag|Click